Prof. Dr. Toshio Ohnishi

 Dean of the Faculty of Economics

 In 2014, we celebrated the 90th anniversary of the Faculty of Economics.
-To mark the occasion, we hosted four memorial meetings featuring invited speakers from Japan and abroad, centered on the theme of “Globalization.”
-With globalization reaching a new stage of development in the early 21st century, we faced challenging questions about the future of education.
-In response, the faculty established the “Global Diploma Program in Economics” (GProE) to develop globally oriented human resources within the undergraduate program.
+To commemorate the occasion, we hosted four memorial symposia featuring invited speakers from Japan and abroad, all centered on the theme of “Globalization.”
+As globalization entered a new phase in the early 21st century, we confronted challenging questions about the future of education.
+In response, the faculty established the Global Diploma Program in Economics (GProE) to cultivate globally oriented human resources within the undergraduate curriculum.